Maki1209/mariosolis.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This project use the public dataset that it is available in Kaggle website thought [this link](https://www.kaggle.com/datasets/gabrielpmaia1323/data-set-open-finance-credit-card).
+In this project, I used the public dataset that it is available in the youtube channel of [*Codificando bits*](https://www.youtube.com/watch?v=bGnD1Ki7j-g).